 - Assisting in the development and use of a standardised vocabulary

-The cost to participate in the course is $4,300 (including GST).
 Due to the extensive list of people interested in participating in the course, and if demand exceeds the number of available places, an allocation of places will be made using a ballot system.
+By registering yourself for the Advanced Wine Assessment course, you will automatically be entered into the ballot for any AWAC courses held.
 The AWRI does, however, reserve the right not to place applicants if it is considered they do not have sufficient formal wine tasting experience to enable them to participate fully in the course.
-The 2013 AWAC dates are tentatively scheduled for October/November.